chillyvee/precrux/README.md

 Precrux allows a controlling node (SNITCH) to configure remote signing servers (CHASER).

-For security, copy and paste the certificate from CHASER to the SNITCH to estalibsh a secure channel.

 SHUTDOWN THE CHASER on the remote signers once horcrux is configured.
 Horcrux runs without the CHASER.